gameaischool2021members/garden-of-aiden/README.md

  2. Open the project in Unity.
 The version used to develop the app was 2020.3.13f1.

  Clone the repository .
 You need Unity version 2020.3.7f1 installed and install requirements.txt placed in ModelTraining folder.
 Tested using pip with a Python 3.8 venv.
+Using Nvidias CUDA compatible GPUs might require [cuDNN](https://developer.nvidia.com/cudnn).

 ```bash
     git clone https://github.com/gameaischool2021members/garden-of-aiden